COURSE SCHEDULE 2014-2016 COHORT

 The program closes with students envisioning as future in education where technologies may be extensively used and how to move there.
 They complete their own technology based learning models.

-EDT 776A - Culminating Experience: Issues, Challenges, and Opportunities for Applying Technologies in Learning Systems
+EDI 776A - Culminating Experience: Issues, Challenges, and Opportunities for Applying Technologies in Learning Systems

-EDT 776B - Culminating Experience: Actualizing Systemic Technology-Based Learning
+EDI 776B - Culminating Experience: Actualizing Systemic Technology-Based Learning